bhumi1102/rails/guides/source/layouts_and_rendering.md

 Cache-Control: no-cache
 ```

-Or you can use other HTTP headers to convey other information:
+Or a response with the HTTP `Location` header set:

 ```ruby
 head :created, location: photo_path(@photo)